Lifestyle Newborn Guide

 — Nursery: we will do some photos including the crib.
 So be mindful of the sheets!
 Cute repeating patterns or a plain neutral color works great!
 Please have any bumpers removed.
 And minimal clutter in and around the crib.

 — Master Bedroom: Shots in here will be snuggly on your bed, so a made bed with a light neutral colored blanket or comforter works great!
 Colored bedding can cast/reflect the color onto you and the baby, so that is why a light neutral or white looks really good.
-Plus it doesn’t take distract from you and the baby in the photographs.
+Light colors also help tremendously to reflect light up onto your faces.
+Please no dark colored bedding!
+Also, a small pattern is okay on your bedding but no loud prints so that it doesn’t distract from you and the baby in the photographs.
 Also declutter your end tables of any cups or miscellaneous items.
 If you have a big digital clock on your end table, maybe hide it in your closet for the session.
+Stage with some favorite simple covered books if you are a reader, or take everything off and just have your lamps is always super safe!

 Readying baby: